mirror of

 |

 **Note!
-This describes how you can set up and release OTP in you own GitHub fork, not how OTP in the
+This describes how you can set up and release OTP in your own GitHub fork, not how OTP in

 |